pmodin/deploy-request-generator/README.md

 https://issue.tracker.com/issues/958
 ```

+## Usage

+Clone the repository and then [configure the script](#configuration).

+Once the configuration is in place:

+1. Change your directory to the project you wish to send a deploy request from.
+2. Change your git branch to the feature branch you wish to send a deploy request mail for.
+3. Run `deployrequest.rb`, wherever you've placed it.

+The script should open your preferred email client with the deploy request email.

 ### Referenced issues

 Do note that the "Referenced issues" feature works on the assumption that you specify what issue a commit references by having dedicated ref-lines (for instance at the end of commits) as follows: